danilars111/CabRef/README.md

 ## JabRef

-This is a fork of https://github.com/JabRef/jabref which is needed to compile and execute CabRef.
+This is a fork of an older version of https://github.com/JabRef/jabref which is needed to compile and execute CabRef.